Causergy — Integrating Causal AI

 What is something your competitors underestimate about this market?

-Predictive AI for power generation is $11 billion, per year, but I think that's a flawed market, given the alarm fatigue and that you don't really know why something is happening and what to do about it.
+Predictive AI for power generation is $11 billion per year, but I think that's a flawed market, given the alarm fatigue and that you don't really know why something is happening and what to do about it.
 I think creating a new market which is more proper causal decision-making in power for utilities would be a trillion dollar market.
+So if we improve decision-making, it would have huge impact.

 Five years from now, what does success look like?